 Job prospects are good for shearers during the peak of the shearing season.
 However, it can be difficult to get work throughout the year, particularly for inexperienced workers.
-All in all, wage levels are average but employment is projected to grow out to 2024.
+All in all, wage levels are average but employment is projected to grow for the next few years.

 Shearers remove wool from sheep, using electric or manual clippers.
 Sometimes they also shear other animals such as goats and alpacas.

 According to the latest information from the New Zealand and Australian online job ads, some of the top skills employers look for include:

 Source: Burning Glass Technologies’ Labor Insight™ Real-time Labor Market Information tool

 There are no entry requirements to work as a shearer.
 Most skills are learned on the job.
 Formal qualifications are becoming more common in the industry and there are certificates available.

 Shearers who want a formal qualification can become apprentices and complete the New Zealand Certificate in Shearing (Blade/Crossbred/Fine).
 This certificate is available at Levels 3 and 4, and each level takes about 9-10 months to complete.
 This certificate is managed by the Primary ITO.